 The cost of new products isn’t always worth the risk.
 The Journal reported the number of new products introduced between 2010 and 2015 expanded by 32 percent, but sales in that time only increased 4 percent.
 Companies usually have to discontinue new items shortly after launching them.

 The Harvard Business Review detailed reasons why companies fail to receive ROI on new products and services.
-Marketing for innovative products may make claims the merchandise cannot meet, businesses may introduce goods in the wrong market or the company doesn't have infrastructure to support another item in the supply chain.
+Marketing for innovative products may make claims the merchandise cannot meet, businesses may introduce goods in the wrong market or the company doesn’t have the infrastructure to support another item in the supply chain.

 When companies introduce a new product, they have to determine how to prioritize distribution compared to normal operations.
 Innovative items may take precedence to meet certain schedules of advertising hype or the business might rely on consistent performance from standard stock to support new strategies.
 Employees must integrate the data involved with new products into a central inventory management system and discover where it belongs.